patrickjuchli/basic-ftp/README.md

 ## Goals

-Provide a foundation that covers the usual needs.
+Provide a foundation that covers the basic needs.

-FTP is an old protocol, there are many features, quirks and server implementations.
+FTP is an old legacy protocol.
+There are many features, quirks and server implementations.
 It's not a goal to support all of them.
-Instead, the library should focus on being easy to read, tinker with and extend.
+Instead, the library should focus on ways to let users add custom functionality.

 ## Dependencies